ArduPilot/ardupilot_wiki/copter/source/docs/copter-object-avoidance.rst

 ..  youtube:: BDBSpR1Dw_8
     :width: 100%

+Horizontal object avoidance works in :ref:`AltHold <altholdmode>` and :ref:`Loiter <loiter-mode>` modes.
+Upward object avoidance works in all modes except Stabilize and Acro.

 Details on how object avoidance is implemented can be found :ref:`here in the developer wiki <dev:code-overview-object-avoidance>`

 Setup the Lidar